m-paniagua/moon-weight/README.md

 # moon-weight
-Visual basic program that calculates weight on the moon.
+Visual basic program that calculates weight on the moon or mars.
 Created using windows forms.